-[(f) The office shall provide an opportunity for a hearing at which the owner and any other interested party may present evidence in support of or opposition to cancellation of a certificate of title.
+(2) The office shall provide an opportunity for a hearing at which the owner and any other interested party may present evidence in support of or opposition to cancellation of a certificate of title.
 The office shall serve all owners and secured parties indicated in the files of the office with notice of the opportunity for a hearing.
-Service must be made personally or by mail through the United States Postal Service, properly addressed, postage paid, return receipt requested.
-Service by mail is complete on deposit with the United States Postal Service.
-The office by rule may authorize service by electronic transmission if a copy is sent on the same day by first-class mail or by a commercial delivery company.
-If not later than 30 days after the notice was served, the office receives a request for a hearing from an interested party, the office shall hold the hearing not later than 20 days after receiving the request.]
+If not later than 30 days after the notice was sent, the office receives a request for a hearing from an interested party, the office shall hold the hearing not later than 20 days after receiving the request.]